Painful intelligence: What AI can tell us about human suffering: Speeding up the training

 \subsection{Increasing the plasticity of the brain}

 One central principle here is increasing the \textit{plasticity} in the brain.
 Plasticity is the biological term for the capacity of neural connections to change and thus to learn.
 Plasticity in the brain's neural networks is by no means granted, nor is it a constant quantity.
-If by some suitable tricks, such learning capacity could be increased, the learning process would take less time.
+If, with some suitable tricks, such learning capacity could be increased, the learning process would take less time.
 A large amount of neuroscience research has been dedicated to finding different ways to increase plasticity.

 Sensory deprivation seems to be one useful trick; it has indeed been shown to increase plasticity, at least in rats and cats.
-It may be rather common sense that if your brain has had little stimulation for a while, it will better concentrate on any new task.
-It turns out that its learning capacities are also increased.\citenew{he2006visual,duffy2013darkness} Mindfulness meditation in itself can be seen as imposing sensory deprivation, since it is usually conducted in a quiet environment with eyes closed, or at least there is nothing much happening in the visual field.
+It may be rather common sense that if your brain has had little stimulation for a while, it will better concentrate on any new task; it turns out that its learning capacities are also increased.\citenew{he2006visual,duffy2013darkness} Mindfulness meditation in itself can be seen as imposing sensory deprivation, since it is usually conducted in a quiet environment with eyes closed, or at least there is nothing much happening in the visual field.
 In some meditation schools, an even stronger form of sensory deprivation may be imposed in the form of silent retreats.
 Such retreats often entail minimization of any kind of sensory stimulation: the participants don't go out of a prescribed enclosure, they don't watch TV or use the internet, and obviously they don't talk to each other.
 In several discourses, the Buddha recommended such deprivation, together with meditative concentration, because it makes the mind ``pliant'' and ``malleable''.
-Then, the meditator is better able to gain insight into, for example, the uncontrollability and uncertainty of existence, as well as better able to learn from those insights.\footnote{\MN{36}; \DN{2}}
+Then, the meditator is better able to gain insight into, for example, the uncontrollability and uncertainty of existence, as well as better able to learn from those insights.\footnote{\MN{36}; \DN{2}.
+Sensory deprivation may seem to be contradictory with the idea of learning from new input, but the deprivation mainly refers to sensory input while wandering thoughts etc.\ are still running and provide input for the learning; moreover, sensory input is never zero anyway since the input from bodily senses (proprioception, interoception, pain perception) is hardly reduced.
+Presumably, such sensory deprivation also reduces the capture of attention by sensory stimulation and enables directing the attention to those phenomena that the learning needs as input (e.g.\ wandering thoughts). }